 In the environmental engineering field, our programs include developing sustainable resource engineering solutions to environmental health needs with an understanding of institutional and legal frameworks, all related to interconnected challenges in water, energy, air pollution, and waste management, to protect and provide a better quality of life to the human race.

 Student organization chapters that are strong and vibrant.

-- Our Engineers without Borders chapter (NU-EWB) is recognized as one of the premier chapters in the country, with current ongoing projects in Honduras and Uganda.
+- Our Engineers without Borders chapter (NU-EWB) is recognized as one of the premier chapters in the country, with current ongoing projects in Panama, Uganda, and Guatemala.

 - American Society of Civil Engineers (NUASCE) has been recognized numerous times over the years as the most outstanding chapter in the country.